Stein-B06/quizApp/readme.md

 ## Features

-- **Multiple Choice Questions**: Create quizzes with multiple-choice questions for users to answer.
+- **Multiple Choice Questions**: A quiz with multiple-choice questions for users to answer.

 - **Immediate Feedback**: Users receive instant feedback on their answers, indicating whether they're correct or not.
 If answer is wrong, the correct answer will show.